maxwellmattryan/PersonalWebsite/data/markdown/posts/json-web-token-authentication-with-nestjs-and-typeorm.md

 <br>

-In a layered architecture, we use classes called "repository" which serve as an access point for a database.
+In a layered architecture, we use classes called "repositories" which serve as an access point for a database.
 Here we perform operations like retrieving users, creating new ones, or deleting them.
 With [TypeORM](https://typeorm.io/#/), the solution is quite simple, and although there is just a little boilerplate, it's really not too bad.

 <br>